amourany/ffbad-tournaments-slack-bot/README.md

 ## Getting Started
 Here are the steps needed to run the app for your club.

+### Download
+Download the app from the [Releases](https://github.com/amourany/ffbad-tournaments-slack-bot/releases) page

 ### Prerequisites
 - AWS Lambda: The app is designed to be an [AWS Lambda](https://aws.amazon.com/lambda/) application
 - AWS DynamoDB: The app stores already published tournaments inside an [AWS DynamoDB](https://aws.amazon.com/dynamodb/) database